AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/custom-indexing.md

 ## Deployment steps

-For detailed instructions on deploying custom indexes to AEM as a Cloud Service, view **[Content Search and Indexing - AEM as a Cloud Service](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/operations/indexing)**.
+For detailed instructions on deploying custom indexes to AEM as a Cloud Service, view [Content Search and Indexing - AEM as a Cloud Service](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/operations/indexing).

 ### Important points for this Index